A Health Equity Project

 Winners qualify for awards of up to $500.
 Need, character, and academic standing will be considered in the process.
 Recipients will be required to report how their funding was used to the Healthy Futures team.

-Youth at Rampart School enjoying snowshoes purchased with Healthy Futures Game Changer funds during Spring Carnival
+Youth at Rampart School enjoy snowshoes purchased with Game Changer funds during Spring Carnival.

-• In order to better distribute our resources, awards are limited to one youth per family per calendar year.
+• In order to better distribute our resources, awards are limited to one youth per family and/or group per calendar year.

 • Healthy Futures Game Changer Fund does not support high costs affiliated with elite level competition, unless the individual, student or family is experiencing financial hardship.

-• It is with great hope, that award recipients provide testimony on their experience to be used for reporting purposes.
-Either confidentially or not.
+• Award recipients will need to provide testimony on their experience to be used for reporting purposes for program funding agencies.

 Sometimes a simple pair of shoes is the biggest game changer.
 Kicks for Kids works to not only put shoes on kids who need them to participate in athletics, but they also go to kids who just need something to protect their growing feet.
 This initiative has served hundreds of Alaska children annually by providing them with gym shoes, winter boots and sport specific footwear.
 Through this effort, children are able to hit the ground running and not only with proper gear, but with feelings of confidence and self worth.